-In task four, the student will configure BGP on the FortiGates and enable Routing Intent from the Azure hub portal.
+In this task configure BGP on the FortiGates and enable Routing Intent from the Azure portal.

 Configure BGP